PerfectFit-project/virtual-coach-rasa/Rasa_Bot/README.md

 - Make sure that you have Docker and Docker Compose installed.
 You can check whether you do by typing `docker -v && docker-compose -v`.
 - Navigate to the "Rasa_Bot"-folder on your laptop.
 - Type `docker-compose up`.
-- Now you can communicate with the both via its REST API.
+- Now you can communicate with the bot via its REST API.
 E.g. on Windows, type `curl http://localhost:5005/webhooks/rest/webhook -d "{\"message\": \"Could you please send me the planning for next week?\", \"sender\":\"user\"}"`.
 Note that the escaping of the double-quotes is a fix that is needed on Windows.
+   - See [this page](https://rasa.com/docs/rasa/connectors/your-own-website#restinput) for details on how to use the REST channel.

 ## Conversation Flow
 The agent is built for a very simple conversation, as shown in the image below.